tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 > The forms of psychic entropy that currently cause us so much anguish &mdash; unfulfilled wants, dashed expectations, loneliness, frustration, anxiety, guilt &mdash; are all likely to have been recent invaders of the mind.
 They are by-products of the tremendous increase in complexity of the cerebral cortex and of the symbolic enrichment to culture.
 They are the dark side of the emergence of consciousness.”
 (227).

-Animals don't experience "unfulfilled ambition" or overwhelm from "pressing responsibilities."
+Animals don't experience "unfulfilled ambition" or get overwhelmed from "pressing responsibilities."
 They don't "weigh possibilities unavailable" or "imagine pleasant alternatives."
 They aren't "disturbed by fears of failure" (228).
-These characteristics represent the "dark side of consciousness," which came about due to the "tremendous increase in complexity" of our brains and from advanced culture.
+These characteristics represent the "dark side of consciousness," which came about due to the "tremendous increase in complexity" of our brains and from an advanced culture.

 If the point of flow is to order our consciousness, shouldn't we ask, how does our consciousness get unordered in the first place?
 Can't we just undo the disordering factor instead of always trying to get into states of flow?